sebs-scholarship/Blog/_drafts/turning-your-safety-school-into-your-dream-school-pt.2.md

 When attending my safety school, I felt much more relaxed and able to learn at my own pace and challenge myself when needed.
 At my current university, there are many times that I have felt like a small fish in the ocean.
 College is always going to be difficult; the important part is that you get through and come out the other side with a degree.
 Competition does not necessarily make for a better education.

-### Turning your safety school into your dream school
+### Turning Your Safety School into Your Dream School

 ***